Jumping spiders get their name from its ability to jump that is uses to catch prey. The most active time to see jumping spiders is duing the day.

 fuzzy, 1/8″ – 3/4″

 Found throughout US, jumping spiders live in a wide variety of habitats from forests to deserts to Mount Everest.
+In Southern California you can find the zebra jumping spider or bold jumping spider.

 They do not create webs to snare prey, they build retreats which are used for molding, hibernation, nighttime seclusion and laying eggs.
 Jumping spiders will sometimes build a new retreat for each activity.
 In the outdoors, they can be found in vegetation, between leaves, and under loose bark.